Ambassador Theatre (Broadway)

-The Ambassador Theatre is a Broadway theater at 219 West 49th Street in the Theater District of Midtown Manhattan in New York City.
-Opened in 1921, the Ambassador Theatre was designed by Herbert J. Krapp and was constructed for the Shubert brothers.
+The Ambassador Theatre is a Broadway theater at 219 West 49th Street in the Theater District of Midtown Manhattan in New York City, New York, U.S. Opened in 1921, the Ambassador Theatre was designed by Herbert J. Krapp and was constructed for the Shubert brothers.
 It has 1,125 seats across two levels and is operated by The Shubert Organization.
 The auditorium interior is a New York City designated landmark.

 The theater is oriented on a diagonal axis, maximizing seating capacity on its small site of 100 by 100 ft.
 The facade is largely made of golden brick and is simple in design.
 The most prominent part of the facade is a curved entrance at the southeast corner, facing Broadway, where a lobby leads to the rear of the theater's orchestra level.
 The auditorium contains Adam-style detailing, a large balcony, and box seats with decorated arches above them.
 The auditorium contains a segmental proscenium arch topped by a curved sounding board.